-8.2 Enhanced Code Protection
+8.2 Code Protection

-Enhanced code protection allows the device to be protected from unauthorized access.
+Code protection allows the device to be protected from unauthorized access.
 Internal access to the program memory is unaffected by any code protection setting.
-The following code protection configurations are available on this device:
+A single code-protect bit controls the access for both program memory and data EEPROM memory.